Flow plans and what's included

 I'm an Enterprise IT Admin — why can't I use Wispr Flow?

-IT Admin seats do not include desktop app access and are not counted toward your organization's paid seats.
+IT Admin seats don't include desktop app access.
 To dictate with Flow, change your seat type from IT Admin to Admin or Member in the Admin Portal.
 The app unlocks automatically once the change is made, and your seat will then count toward paid seats.

 I received a team invite — how do I respond?

 An "Accept invite" button appears in the sidebar when you have a pending team invite.
 Click it to join the team.
-Once accepted, a welcome notification appears on desktop highlighting the Teams features now available to you.
-If you're brand new to Flow, it will also confirm your 2-week trial of Teams features.
+Once accepted, a welcome notification appears on desktop highlighting the Teams features now available to you, and confirms your 2-week Teams trial if you're new to Flow.

 I got a notification that a teammate signed up — what should I do?